 Have you ever considered dieting?
 Or maybe dieted more times than you can count?
-Have you ever though to stop and ask yourself – what your TRUE motivations are?
+Have you ever thought to stop and ask yourself – what your TRUE motivations are?
 When we strip away the desire to lose weight – have you considered what is driving your weight loss goals?
-And perhaps, how diet culture promises a certain result, yet, time and time again, we’re left wondering – what is WRONG with me that I just can’t do this?
+And perhaps, how diet culture promises a certain result, yet, time and time again, were left wondering – what is WRONG with me that I just can’t do this?

 The reality is: diets don’t work.
 You’ve probably been told you haven’t found the right diet.
 You haven’t worked hard enough.
 Haven’t wanted it bad enough.
 And because ALL the fault is on you, you’ve tied that goal to your self worth.
 It defines you.
 But should it?
 We are SO much more than our diet, what we eat, and our weight.